-- had several solo shows, including ‘Along the Line’ and ‘In praise of Shadows’, both at Salon 91 in Cape Town.
+- had several solo shows, including ' Composition by Field', ‘Along the Line’ and ‘In praise of Shadows’, all at Salon 91 in Cape Town.

 - shown work in many group exhibitions as well as The Spier Light Art Festival, Investec Cape Town Art Fair, Turbine Art Fair in Johannesburg and ‘NEXT’, Australasia’s largest International Art Fair.